Hacking-NASSA-with-HTML/How-to-delete-HTML-element-with-JQuery-on-button-click/README.md

 # How-to-delete-HTML-element-with-JQuery-on-button-click
+Simple reminder <br />
-Simple reminder  How to delete HTML element with JQuery on button click  with setTimeout function.
+How to delete HTML element with JQuery on button click  with setTimeout function.